Picking American or European Roulette at a Live Dealer Casino

 Key Features of American Roulette:

-• 38 Pockets in Total: The wheel consists of 38 pockets, numbers 1-36 plus 0 and 00.
+- 38 Pockets in Total: The wheel has a total of 38 pockets, numbered 1 through 36, plus the single zero (0) and double zero (00).

 House Edge in American Roulette:

-• Higher House Edge: The presence of the double zero in American Roulette results in a higher house edge, typically around 5.26%.
+- Higher House Edge: The presence of the double zero in American Roulette results in a higher house edge, typically around 5.26%.

 Exploring European Roulette